google.com, pub-5651232873618710, DIRECT, f08c47fec0942fa0 AlphaSmart Neo2 Review | Meet Mavis

 Part of that might have to do with how tactile the keyboard is.
 Hearing the ol' clickity-clack of the keys as I type is honestly satisfying makes it seem like the writing is going a lot faster, which makes me more motivated to keep writing.
 You don't get that sensation on a touchscreen, and with a lot of keyboards and computers designed to be quiet, the noise of the NEO2 feels like a novelty.

-Storing And Transfering Text
+Storing And Transferring Text

 The NEO2 has eight available files that can hold about 10,000 words each.
 It's like having multiple documents to jump between on a computer, and that's especially helpful where the blog is concerned.
 Sometimes one post will unexpectedly become the first in a series, and having the ability to tap a button and make notes for a subsequent post is far more efficient than my previous alternatives of either skipping a few pages ahead in a composition book or pulling out my phone to use its notetaking app.